On the derived category of 1-motives: The derived category of -motives

 \begin{proof} a) The said functor exists by Lemma \ref{dualt}, and it is clearly additive.
 Let us prove that it is i) essentially surjective, ii) faithful and iii) full.

-i) We proceed exactly as in the proof of Lemma \ref{dualt}, taking an $[L'\to G']\in {}_t\M[1/p]$, and writing $G'$ explicitly as an extension of an abelian variety by a group of multiplicative type.
+i) Let $M=[L\to G]\in {}_t\M^\eff[1/p]$.
+Since $G/G_\red$ is killed by a power of $p$, the map $[L\to G_\red]\to [L\to G]$ is an isomorphism, hence we may assume $G$ reduced.
+Applying Lemma \ref{em} to $G$ and proceeding as in the proof of Lemma \ref{dualt}, we construct an object $N\in {}^t\M^\eff[1/p]$, and a direct computation shows that $N^*$ is quasi-isomorphic to $M$.
+(Note that $N$ is well-defined only up to a \qi because we have to make a choice when applying Lemma \ref{em}.)

-ii) We reduce to show that the functor of Lemma \ref{dualt} is faithful by using that Lemma \ref{B1.1} is also true in $ {}_t\M^\eff[1/p]$ (dual proof).
+ii) We reduce to show that the functor of Lemma \ref{dualt} is faithful by using that the duals of Propositions \ref{B1.1} and \ref{calfrac} are true in ${}_t\M^\eff[1/p]$ (dual proofs).
 By additivity, we need to prove that if $f:M_0\to M_1$ is mapped to $0$, then $f=0$.
 But, by construction, $f^*$ sends the mutiplicative type part of $M_1^*$ to that of $M_0^*$.

 iii) Let $M_0=[L_0\to G_0]$, $M_1=[L_1\to G_1]$ in $ {}^t\M^\eff[1/p]$, and let $f:M_1^*\to M_0^*$ be (for a start) an effective map.
 We have a diagram